Frederick Burr Opper: Political cartoons

 Among Opper's contributions for Puck was a cartoon that satirized the rise of sensationalism in journalism: this cartoon, from March 7, 1894, shows a newspaper mogul (possibly Joseph Pulitzer) raking in the profits, yet misleading the public.
 Noteworthy in this political cartoon is an early use of the term "fake news."
 In addition, Opper drew influential political cartoons supporting Hearst's campaign against the "trusts" with characters "Willie and Teddy", depicting William McKinley and Theodore Roosevelt, "Willie and his Papa", satirizing McKinley and "Papa Trusts", and "Nursie", a depiction of Cleveland industrialist Mark Hanna.
 Opper's other characters included Mr. Common Man, which is believed to be the origin of John Q. Public.
 His artwork appeared in Hearst's New York Journal, Boston American, Chicago Examiner, San Francisco Examiner and Los Angeles Examiner.
 In 1902 he published "Nursery Rhymes for Infant Industries: An Alphabet of Joyous Trusts" in which each of the 26 Alphabet letters began an anti-trust rhyme.

-Opper also illustrated books for Edgar Wilson Nye, Mark Twain, Marietta Holley (ie: Samantha at Saratoga, or Racin' After Fashion), and Finley Peter Dunne, and, as well, published his own books, including Puck's Opper Book (1888), The Folks in Funnyville (1900) and Happy Hooligan Home Again (1907).
+Opper also illustrated books for Edgar Wilson Nye, Mark Twain, Marietta Holley (i.e.: Samantha at Saratoga, or Racin' After Fashion), and Finley Peter Dunne, and, as well, published his own books, including Puck's Opper Book (1888), The Folks in Funnyville (1900) and Happy Hooligan Home Again (1907).

 Opper was a member of several New York clubs, and he painted as a hobby.
 He retired in 1934 due to failing eyesight.
 He died August 28, 1937, at his home in New Rochelle, New York, and was cremated.
 Cartoonists Russ Westover and Alex Raymond took part in an August 29, 1937, memorial to Opper broadcast on New York's WNEW.

 Caricature by Opper 1895 of Germany's Bismarck & Britain's Gladstone as performers on the political stage.